Crisis Services: Building a Better System of Care

 In Wisconsin, tribal and county health and human services agencies have first line responsibility for responding to mental health crisis situations.
 This work often involves local law enforcement, mental health and substance use providers, medical emergency rooms, and county, state, and private psychiatric hospitals.

-We are leading an effort involving the major stakeholders in Wisconsin's system of care for mental health crisis situations to dramatically improve the experience for someone with a mental health crisis.
+We are leading an effort involving the major players in Wisconsin's system of care for mental health crisis situations to dramatically improve the experience for someone with a mental health crisis.
 By integrating the core elements of Crisis Now, the national framework for best practices for mental health crisis care, we can replace the patchwork fabric of our current system and develop a true safety net that can serve everyone, everywhere, and every time.
 In the process, we can reallocate misplaced financial resources to places where they can have deep community impact.
 There are three components of the Crisis Now model.

 - Someone to talk to.
 The someone to talk to component focuses on high tech regional or statewide call centers, which are call, text, or chat lines staffed by specialists who answer every time and direct people to the level of care they need.
 These programs use technology for real-time coordination across a system of care.